minhhoangbui/minhhoangbui.github.io/_posts/2018-2-25-improvement-distributed-training.md

 - <b>hvd.init()</b> initializes Horovod.
 - <b>config.gpu_options.visible_device_list = str(hvd.local_rank)</b> assigns a GPU to each of processes.
 Why local_rank ?
 Since the script run on a single machine with (possibly) multiple GPUs.
 - <b>opt=hvd.DistributedOptimizer(opt)</b> wraps the TensorFlow optimizer, which provides the ability to use ring-allreduce.
-- <b>hvd.BroadcastGlobalVariablesHook(0)</b> helps to broacast the variables initialized by the first process to all other processes to ensure consistent initialization.
+- <b>hvd.BroadcastGlobalVariablesHook(0)</b> helps to broadcast the variables initialized by the first process to all other processes to ensure consistent initialization.
 - I divide the max_step by the number of GPUs as max_step in my subconsciousness as well as in the configuration file is for a single GPU training, so in multiple GPUs training, we should divide the max_step by the number of GPUs.

 ## Tensor Fusion